brunojppb/turbo-racer/README.md

-# Turborepo Cache
+# Turbo Racer

-An open-source backend for managing your [Turborepo](https://turborepo.org/) cache.
+An open-source backend with a Web UI for managing your [Turborepo](https://turborepo.org/) cache.
 ## Features

+There are a few open-source turborepo cache backends out there, but all of them seem to lack management around tokens and teams.
+If you work in an enterprise, access management is crucial for keeping permissions segregated and I could not find anything supporting that.

+So I've build my own version called Turbo Racer.
+Besides giving you full control over creating teams, issuing tokens for specific teams and who has access to a given token, it also allows you to go from a simple deployment using your file system as artifact storage to going full scale using a S3-compatible backend service.

+Here is what is available for you:

 - [x] Store artifacts
   - [x] Using file system
   - [x] Using S3 (Tested with the following)
     - [x] [Cloudflare R2](https://developers.cloudflare.com/r2/platform/s3-compatibility/api/)
     - [x] [AWS S3](https://aws.amazon.com/s3/)
-- [x] Web UI for managing
+- [x] Management via a Web UI for
   - [x] Teams
   - [x] Tokens
+  - [x] User sign-up/sign-in (Will refine this part with more permission controls)

+## What is coming next

+- [ ] User management to toggle user sign-up/sign-in
+- [ ] Artifact cleanup after a configurable period of time (e.g. Automatically delete artifacts older then 60 days)
-  - [ ] Manage artifact purging background job
+- [ ] Statistics dashboard
-- [x] Provide artifacts scoped by teams

 ## Dependencies

 To run this app locally, you need the following dependencies installed: